artsy/artsy.github.io/_posts/2018-05-04-JavaScriptures-3-Styled-Components.markdown

 The third in our JavaScriptures series on the Artsy [omakase][omakase].
 This workshop is a deep dive into [Styled Components][sc], where we take our React app from the first workshop and convert it to use Styled Components.
-We have Anandaroop Roy and Jon Allured covering all the details.
+We have Roop and Jon Allured covering all the details.

 <!-- more -->